TRIBAL/INTERIOR BUDGET COUNCIL (TIBC)

 TIBC meetings occur on a quarterly basis.
 Select TIBC Meetings at right to view agendas, presentations, and information for past or upcoming TIBC meetings.
 For general TIBC and budget information such as TIBC protocol or action tracking, choose Other Meeting Material.

-IA budget documents can be viewed from this site.
+Can be viewed from this site.
 Information can be viewed by fiscal year, or by document type.
 The following is a description of each budget document that can be accessed:

 Greenbook: the congressional budget justification document for IA; the Greenbook provides justifications for increases and decreases and descriptions of programs as well as performance data for a given fiscal year.